Sangeeth1242/Music-recommendation-system/README.md

 - **Content-Based Filtering**: Recommends songs similar to a given input based on their audio features.
 - **Hybrid Recommendations**: Enhances the content-based recommendations by factoring in song popularity and release dates.
 - **Trending Playlist Data**: Fetches and processes data from trending Spotify playlists, providing detailed information about each track.

 ---

+## Libraries and Technologies

+### Technologies
+- **Python**: The primary programming language for building the recommendation system.
+- **Spotify Web API**: Used to fetch song data, metadata, and audio features for the recommendation process.

+### Libraries
+- **Spotipy**: A Python library for interacting with Spotify's API, used for data retrieval.
+- **NumPy**: For numerical computations and data handling.
+- **Pandas**: To preprocess, clean, and analyze the fetched dataset.
+- **Scikit-learn**: For implementing machine learning techniques like cosine similarity and data normalization.
+- **Matplotlib**/**Seaborn**: (Optional) For visualizing relationships between audio features (not part of the core process).

+### Tools
+- **Jupyter Notebook**: Used for development, experimentation, and testing.
+- **Spotify Developer Dashboard**: For creating the API application and retrieving the client credentials required to access the Spotify Web API.

+---